- Networking Benefits

 - Invite your new contact to connect with you on LinkedIn and keep in touch.
 Remember: a strong network is the key to a successful lifelong career!

-- Business cards boost your professional image and communicate who you are to people you meet.
+- Business cards as an alum might boost your professional image and communicate who you are to people you meet.

 View this “Networking 101” video for more information: